 Caregivers often are so busy caring for others that they neglect their own emotional, physical, and spiritual health.
 The demands on their body, mind, and emotions can easily seem overwhelming.
 That can lead to fatigue and hopelessness -- and, ultimately, burnout.

 Other things that can lead to caregiver burnout include:

-Role confusion: Many people are confused when thrust into the role of caregiver.
-It can be difficult for a person to separate her role as caregiver from her role as spouse, lover, child, friend, etc.
+Role confusion: Many people struggle with their role when thrust into the role of caregiver.
+It can be hard for a person to separate their role as caregiver from their role as spouse, lover, child, friend, etc.

-Unrealistic expectations: Many caregivers expect their involvement to have a positive effect on the health and happiness of their loved one.
+Unrealistic expectations: Many caregivers expect their efforts to have a positive effect on the health and happiness of their loved one.
 This may not always be realistic.

-Lack of control: Many caregivers become frustrated by a lack of money, resources, and skills to effectively plan, manage, and organize their loved one's care.
+Lack of control: A lot of people become frustrated by a lack of money, resources, and skills to effectively plan, manage, and organize their loved one's care.

-Unreasonable demands: Some caregivers place unreasonable burdens upon themselves, in part because they see providing care as their exclusive responsibility.
+Unreasonable demands: Some place unreasonable burdens on themselves, in part because they see themselves as the only person who can provide care.

-Other factors: Many caregivers cannot recognize when they are suffering burnout and eventually get to the point where they cannot function effectively.
-They may even become sick themselves.
+Other factors: Many caregivers cannot tell that they are burned out.
+Eventually, they get to the point where they cannot function well.
+They may even become sick.